ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         lots of other operations together.

     Ansible (the package)
-        A replacement software package (Python, deb, rpm, etc) which contains a select group of collections.
-It contains the collections to ensure that Ansible 2.9 playbooks do not require any separate collections to be be installed.
+        A software package (Python, deb, rpm, and so on) that contains ansible-base and a select group of collections.
+Playbooks that worked with Ansible 2.9 should still work with the Ansible 2.10 package.
 See the :file:`ansible-<version>.build` file in the release-specific directory at  `ansible-build-data <https://github.com/ansible-community/ansible-build-data>`_ for a list of collections included in Ansible, as well as the included ``ansible-base`` version.

     ansible-base
         New for 2.10.
-The installable package (RPM/Python/Deb package) from the codebase that is now contained in https://github.com/ansible/ansible.
-It contains a minimal amount of modules and plugins and allows you to install other collections.
+The installable package (RPM/Python/Deb package) generated from the `ansible/ansible repository <https://github.com/ansible/ansible>`_.
+Contains the command-line tools and the code for basic features and functions, such as copying module code to managed nodes.
+The ``ansible-base`` package includes a few modules and plugins and allows you to add others by installing collections.

     Ansible Galaxy
-        An `online hub <galaxy.ansible.com>`_ for finding and sharing Ansible community content.
+        An `online resource <galaxy.ansible.com>`_ for finding and sharing Ansible community content.
 Also, the command-line utility that lets users install individual Ansible Collections, for example`` ansible-galaxy install community.crypto``.

     Async
         Refers to a task that is configured to run in the background rather